The B&W Picture Place

 The Hop Pole Hotel

-(no 13) is first mentioned in 1642 when it was built by Alderman Edwards and called The Globe Tavern.
-This, however was soon afterwards destroyed during the Civil War seige and rebuilt a decade or so later bearing the same name, which it would retain until 1782 when its name was changed to The Hop Pole Inn, the licencees at the time being John Axon and William Hassall.
+(no 13) is first mentioned in 1642 when it was built by Alderman Edwards and also called The Globe Tavern.
+This, however was soon afterwards destroyed during the Civil War seige and rebuilt a decade or so later bearing the same name (it was recorded as such 1n 1725), which it would retain until 1782 when its name was changed to The Hop Pole Inn, the licencees at the time being John Axon and William Hassall.
 The inn was recorded as such in Cowdroy's Directory in 1789 when the licencee was still John Axon, apparently now alone.
 Curiously, a second entry for the inn appears in this directory, giving the licencee as John George.
-The licencee in 1828 was David Williams, between 1850 and 1860 (when it was called The Hop Pole Commercial Inn) Mrs Elizabeth Bell, in 1873 A. C. Lockwood, in 1898, Thomas Wooliscroft and in 1902 Jas.
-E Riley.
+The licencee in 1822-3 was Daniel Williams, in 1828 David Williams, between 1850 and 1860 (when it was called The Hop Pole Commercial Inn) Mrs Elizabeth Bell, in 1873 A. C. Lockwood, in 1898, Thomas Wooliscroft, in 1902 James E Riley, in 1919-20 James Buttle.

 The Wheatsheaf